sst/guide/_chapters/configure-aws-amplify.md

 To allow our React app to talk to the AWS resources that we created (in the backend section of the tutorial), we'll be using a library called [AWS Amplify](https://github.com/aws/aws-amplify).

 AWS Amplify provides a few simple modules (Auth, API, and Storage) to help us easily connect to our backend.
-Let's get started.

 ### Install AWS Amplify